List of diplomatic missions of the Philippines: History

-Although attempts at initial diplomatic relations were made during the Philippine Revolution and the time of the First Philippine Republic, most nations have established diplomatic relations with the Philippines only in the years after the country achieved independence from the United States in 1946.
+Although attempts at initial diplomatic relations were made during the Philippine Revolution and the time of the First Philippine Republic, most nations established diplomatic relations with the Philippines only in the years after the country achieved independence from the United States in 1946.

-The first documented instance of a diplomatic mission of the Philippines being established abroad was that of the embassy in Tokyo, which was opened by the Second Philippine Republic, a puppet state of the Empire of Japan, on March 24, 1944 with Jorge B. Vargas as its first ambassador.
+The first documented instance of a Philippine diplomatic mission being established abroad was that of the embassy in Tokyo, which was opened by the Second Philippine Republic, a puppet state of the Empire of Japan, on March 24, 1944, with Jorge B. Vargas as its first ambassador.
 However, the mission was summarily closed with Japan's defeat in World War II, and as it was never recognized by the pre-war Commonwealth of the Philippines, the oldest continually-operating Philippine diplomatic mission is that of the embassy in Washington, D.C., replacing the office of the Resident Commissioner of the Philippines after the country achieved independence from the United States on July 4, 1946, and led by Joaquín Miguel Elizalde as its first ambassador.
 This was followed shortly thereafter with the establishment of the permanent mission to the United Nations.

 A number of missions were opened in the first years after independence.
 In his 1947 State of the Nation Address (SONA), President Manuel Roxas announced that missions in a number of other cities were also opened aside from the embassy in Washington, D.C.; these included the first consulates general in New York City, San Francisco, and Honolulu, as well as consulates in Xiamen and Hong Kong.
 Additional missions were opened the following year, including the first missions in Europe (in London, Madrid and Rome) and Latin America (in Buenos Aires).
 By 1952, the Philippine foreign service had grown to encompass missions in 11 countries, and by 1965 grew further to missions in 36 countries worldwide.

 The Philippines' diplomatic presence grew significantly during the presidency of Ferdinand Marcos, spurred in part by the normalization of relations with the Eastern Bloc in the early 1970s.
-Philippine diplomatic missions were present in 43 countries by 1978, with additional missions opening the following year, particularly in the Middle East.
+Philippine diplomatic missions were present in 43 countries by 1978, with additional ones opening the following year, particularly in the Middle East.
 By 1981, there were 63 countries worldwide hosting Philippine diplomatic missions.
 Several missions, however, would be closed at the tail end of the Marcos presidency and in the years thereafter as part of a series of cost reduction programs.